openvinotoolkit/model_server/extras/openvino-operator-openshift/README.md

 The `Notebook` resource integrates JupyterHub from OpenShift Data Science or Open Data Hub with a container image that includes developer tools from the OpenVINO toolkit and a set of Jupyter notebook tutorials.
 It enables selecting a defined image `openvino-notebook` from the Jupyter Spawner drop-down menu.
-The image is maintained Intel.
+The image is maintained by Intel.

 Create the `Notebook` resource in the same project with JupyterHub and RedHat OpenShift Data Science operator.
-It build the image locally based on Dockerfile from https://github.com/openvinotoolkit/openvino_notebooks
+It builds the image locally based on Dockerfile from https://github.com/openvinotoolkit/openvino_notebooks

 ![spawner](images/spawner.png)